 If you have particularly sensitive skin, you may find that the vinegar causes some skin irritation.
 If this is the case, you can try decreasing the time you spend soaking your feet to 10-15 minutes or diluting the mixture with more water.
 You could also try reducing the amount of foot soaks you try to a few times a week instead.

 Similarly, if you aren’t having any skin irritant issues and are not seeing any improvements, you can increase the vinegar in the mixture to equal parts vinegar and water.
-You can also try bath your feet twice a day.
+You can also try and bathe your feet twice a day.

 If your condition is severe, it is unlikely that a vinegar foot soak on its own will rid you of toenail fungus.
 In these situations, it is best to seek advice and a prescription treatment from your doctor.
 Medical treatments don’t tend to work immediately, so you may be able to continue using vinegar soaks while you’re waiting for the medication to kick in — as long as your doctor says it’s okay.